ntucker/prime-reportstream/prime-router/docs/getting-started/KDoc.md

 Be clear and concise when describing a block tag (like `@property`)

 ## Try no to leave out important kdoc [block tags](https://kotlinlang.org/docs/kotlin-doc.html#block-tags).
-For instance, if your method returns a value, include a @returns block tags.
+For instance, if your method returns a value, include an `@return` block tag.
 As we get to know the block tags, we can help each other to include them via the PR review.